-WHY TALK ABOUT IT?
+WHY TALK ABOUT ELDER ABUSE, NEGLECT, AND EXPLOITATION?

-- The costs of abuse, neglect, and financial exploitation are high financially, emotionally, physically. - For older adults, losses include their dignity, autonomy, good health, financial security, and life. - For society, it's both a social and economic issue: - Reduces older adults' participation in the life of the community - Creates health care and legal costs, which can affect public programs like Medicare and Medicaid. - Talking about it increases awareness, helping with both prevention and reporting.
+- For older adults, experiencing abuse, neglect, and financial exploitation affects emotional, physical, and financial health: - Loss of independence, feelings of shame, anxiety, depression, and higher risk of death. - Financial insecurity up to \$36 billion in total estimated losses annually in the U.S. - For society, it's both a social and economic issue: - Reduces older adults' participation in the life of the community - Creates health care and legal costs, which can affect public programs like Medicare and Medicaid. - Talking about it increases awareness, helping with both prevention and reporting.